-- By staff and students of the College, in the Library at Palmer's and Seevic Campuses. - By members of the public, on application to and by prior arrangement with the Clerk to the Corporation. - On the USP College website.
+- By staff and students of the College, in the Library at Palmer's and Seevic Campuses. - By members of the public, on application to and by prior arrangement with the Director of Governance - On the USP College website.

 Excluded Items: The following items will be regarded as confidential items and thus will not be available for inspection: